When starting a shared graph session, you can either start with existing graph buy clicking Share Current Graph:

 Under the Server tab, configurations can be made to the server that you wish to use for your shared graph session.
 There are three options:

 - Paterva (Public): Using the Paterva’s public communication server is the easiest way to start a shared graph session in Maltego.
 All graph traffic will travel over a server owned by Paterva on the Internet.
 All graph traffic is encrypted (end-to-end) with the security key that was chosen in the previous step.
-The Maltego clients also communicate with the graphs server over HTTPS.
+The Maltego Desktop Client also communicates with the graphs server over HTTPS.

 - Paterva (Private): Paterva sells copies of the communication (Comms) server to customers.
 Allowing it to be hosted internally.
 This private communications server is almost an exact copy of the one that is hosted by Paterva.
 You will need to enter the IP address or hostname of the communications server on your network.